-The history of the Ottoman Balkans, from the 18th century up to the 1870s.Read More
+The History of the Balkans from the Crisis of 1876 up to the Balkan Wars in 1912.Read More

 In this episode we backtrack the narrative two centuries to when the Qaramanli Dynasty came to power in Tripoli, and how they engaged in a campaign of piracy that eventually lead to their demise.

 Captives: Britain, Empire, and the World, 1600-1850, Linda Colley

 North Africa 1800-1900: A Survey from the Nile Valley to the Atlantic, Magali Morsy

 Power, Faith, and Fantasy: America in the Middle East 1776-Present, Michael B. Oren

 Thomas Jefferson’s Quran: Islam and the Founders, Denise A. Spellberg

 Thomas Jefferson and the Tripoli Pirates, Brian Kilmeade and Don Yaeger

 In this episode, the Committee of Union and Progress try to re-establish their authority over what is left of the Ottoman Empire, but they are having difficulty holding their own ranks together, all the while trying to tame the army.Read More